skarahoda/prefix_to_infix/README.md

 prefix_to_infix
 ===============

-A translator from prefix expresion to infix expresion
+A translator is a recursive parser that translates from prefix expresion to infix expresion

 The grammar of the source code is G where N = {S, E, tVAR, tNUM}, Σ = {+, -, 0-9, a-z, A-Z}, S is the start symbol, and P consists of the following production rules: